WHO WE ARE & WHERE WE'VE BEEN

 Harvest Bible Fellowship was founded and built upon four New Testament pillars: proclaim the authority of God’s Word without apology, lift high the Lord Jesus in worship, firmly believe in the power of prayer, and share the good news of Jesus with boldness.
 God has blessed this movement and brought the increase.
 As founder James MacDonald affirms, “The whole focus of Harvest is vertical, not horizontal.
 We know it’s God.
 We don’t want to do anything that isn’t empowered by God’s Spirit and blessed by God.”

 While Harvest Bible Chapel elders focused on a quality of discipleship rather than a quantity of disciples, God did above all they could ask or think with remarkable growth both in the number of attendees and the quality of disciples.
 Then, the Lord gave the elders and leaders a vision to plant churches—life-giving churches, strengthened with the power of Jesus Christ, where lives would be changed for eternity.
 Like you, the leaders of Harvest Bible Chapel wanted to be good stewards of the resources God had given them.
 And so, in response to the growth they were experiencing, Harvest Bible Fellowship was formed.
-Today more than 35,000 people attend Harvest Bible Fellowship churches worldwide.
+Today there are 100 Harvest Bible Chapels on 4 continents, in 14 countries with more than 65,000 worshipers.

 Harvest Bible Fellowship’s passion is to plant and equip reproducing churches that are alive with the gospel of Jesus Christ.
 (Ephesians 2:19-22, 2 Timothy 2:2, Matthew 16:18)